USEPA/DissolvedGasNla/README.md

 # DissolvedGasNla

-The purpose of this repository is to provide the code required to replicate the analysis presented in Beaulieu, J.J., Martin, R. and McManus, M. Pervasive nitrous oxide undersaturation in U.S. lakes and reservoirs.
+The purpose of this repository is to provide the code required to replicate the analysis presented in Beaulieu, J.J., Martin, R. and McManus, M. Pervasive summertime nitrous oxide undersaturation in U.S. lakes and reservoirs.

 # Users Guide